International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use: Guidelines

-ICH Guidelines are lack binding force, instead implemented by regulatory members through national and regional governance.
+ICH guidelines are not binding, and instead implemented by regulatory members through national and regional governance.

 MedDRA

 MedDRA is a rich and highly specific standardised medical terminology developed by ICH to facilitate sharing of regulatory information internationally for medical products used by humans.
 It is used for registration, documentation and safety monitoring of medical products both before and after a product has been authorised for sale.
 Products covered by the scope of MedDRA include pharmaceuticals, vaccines and drug-device combination products.